 Since You Went Away, 1944, United Artists.
 Starring Claudette Colbert, Joseph Cotten, Jennifer Jones, Shirley Temple.
 Directed by John Cromwell.
 B&W, 177 minutes.

-Everyday wife and mother Anne Hilton (Claudette Colbert) has just seen her husband Tim leave for battle, and returns home to begin a life alone her daughters, Jane (Jennifer Jones) and Brig (Shirley Temple).
-It’s a bittersweet departure for Anne, who believes in what her husband is doing, but is scared to face life without him, if only — she prays — for a short time.
+Everyday wife and mother Anne Hilton (Claudette Colbert) has just seen her husband Tim leave for battle, and returns home to begin a life alone with her daughters, Jane (Jennifer Jones) and Brig (Shirley Temple).
+It’s a bittersweet departure for Anne, who believes in what her husband is doing, but is scared to face life without him, if only—she prays—for a short time.

 But Jane’s heart is soon captured by Col. Smollet’s grandson, Bill (Robert Walker), a humble and quiet man who was kicked out of West Point but is determined to carry on the family tradition of military service.
 The two men are estranged, but each takes cautious steps toward reconciliation.